Arithmetic Chern-Simons theory with real places: Introduction

 \section{Introduction}

+Arithmetic topology is an area which studies an analogy between knots in 3-manifold theory and primes in number theory, based on homotopical analogies between them.
+Such an analogy was first suggested in the 1960's by B. Mazur.
+Later, M. Kapranov \cite{Kap} and A. Reznikov \cite{Rez} examined the analogy further and proved some interesting results.
+It was M. Morishita who studied arithmetic topology more systematically in his series of papers including \cite{Mor1},\cite{Mor2}; he also published a wonderful book \cite{Mor3} on the subject.

-The arithmetic Chern-Simons theory was initiated by Minhyong Kim in \cite{ACST1}, who applied the ideas of Dijkgraaf and Witten (\cite{DW}) on 3-dimensional topological quantum field theory to an arithmetic curve, namely the spectrum of the ring of integers in an algebraic number field.
-Then, in \cite{ACST}, H. Chung, D. Kim, M. Kim, J. Park, and H. Yoo continued to study the theory to provide non-trivial examples of the arithmetic Chern-Simons action.
-Also, an intimate connection between the abelian arithmetic Chern-Simons theory and arithmetic linking numbers of prime ideals is investigated in \cite{ALN}.
+Chern-Simons theory is a 3-dimensional topological quantum field theory with gauge group.
+It has been used to understand knot invariants such as the Jones polynomial.
+Then the analogy between knots and primes (arithmetic topology) leads to a question whether there is an arithmetic analogue of Chern Simon theory which can be used to understand number-theoretic invariants further.
+It was Minhyong Kim (see \cite{ACST1}) who answered this question when the gauge group is finite (also suggested a way to define the theory when the gauge group is a $p$-adic analytic group).
+He defined the arithmetic Chern-Simons action (also called the arithmetic Chern-Simons invariant) by applying the ideas of Dijkgraaf and Witten (see \cite{DW}) on a 3-dimensional topological quantum field theory to an arithmetic curve, namely the spectrum of the ring of integers in an algebraic number field.
+Then, in \cite{ACST}, H. Chung, D. Kim, M. Kim, H. Yoo together with the second-named author continued to study the theory to provide non-trivial examples of the arithmetic Chern-Simons functional.
+Also, an intimate connection between the abelian arithmetic Chern-Simons theory and arithmetic linking numbers of prime ideals (number-theoretic invariants) is investigated in \cite{ALN}.

 Let us briefly recall the setting of \cite{ACST1, ACST}.
 Let $F$ be a totally imaginary number field and $\mathcal{O}_F$ the ring of integers of $F$.
 Let $X=\Spec (\mathcal{O}_F)$ and $n \geq 2$ be a natural number.
-Assume that $F$ contains a primitive $n$-th root of unity.
+Assume that $F$ contains a primitive $n$-th roots of unity.
 Then there is a canonical isomorphism